sy2002/gbc4mega65/README.md

    go to https://gbdev.gg8.se/files/roms/bootroms/ and and download `dmg_boot.bin` and `cgb_bios.bin` and place both in the `/gbc` folder.

-Constraints of the current Alpha version 0.5
+Constraints of the current Alpha version 0.6
 --------------------------------------------

-* Only plays 32kB ROM files and some selected 64kB ROM files such as Super Mario Land 1, QIX and Castlevania 1
+* MEGA65 R2 machines: Maximum cartridge size: 256kB
+* MEGA65 R3 machines: Maximum cartridge size: 512kB
+* Only plays cartridges that do not need RAM
 * VGA 800x600 @ 60 Hz and audio via 3.5mm audio jack - no HDMI
 * No joystick support
 * No options menu, yet (no configuration possibilities such as